micahwierenga/booj-coding/README.md

   </ul>
 </details>

-Go to the [Accessing Values in Objects](https://github.com/micahwierenga/accessing-values-in-objects) repo and follow the instructions.

-## <a id="17" />Applied Visual Design (Part 1), Adding/Removing Items From an Array
+## Spread Operator, indexOf, and Multi-dimensional arrays
 March 31, 2019

 ### Lesson: freeCodeCamp
-**Applied Visual Design**<br>
-Create Visual Balance Using the text-align Property :: Add a box-shadow to a Card-like Element<br>
 **Basic Data Structures**<br>
-Use an Array to Store a Collection of Data :: Copy Array Items Using slice()
+Copy an Array with the Spread Operator :: Create complex multi-dimensional arrays

 ### Homework: freeCodeCamp
 **Applied Visual Design**<br>
 Decrease the Opacity of an Element :: Lock an Element to the Browser Window with Fixed Positioning<br>
 **Basic Data Structures**<br>
-Copy an Array with the Spread Operator :: Create complex multi-dimensional arrays
+Add Key-Value Pairs to JavaScript Objects :: Modify an Array Stored in an Object

+### Exercise
+Go to the [Accessing Values in Objects](https://github.com/micahwierenga/accessing-values-in-objects) repo and follow the instructions.